SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/email-archive-outgoing.md

     > [!NOTE]
     > If you send the email to multiple recipients, the email is only archived on the first recipient.

 3. Click **Send and archive**.
-The email is sent and the dialog **Archive email in SuperOffice** opens.
+The email is sent.

-    If the recipient of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog.
-A warning also appears if the recipient is registered on multiple companies in SuperOffice CRM.

 4. In the dialog **Archive email in SuperOffice**, the **Company** and **Contact** fields have been filled in if the recipient's email address is registered in SuperOffice.
 Fill in relevant information in the following fields:

     [!include[Archiving options for Gmail](includes/gmail-archiving-options.md)]

+    If the recipient of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog.
+A warning also appears if the recipient is registered on multiple companies in SuperOffice CRM.

 5. Click **Save**.
 The email (including any attachments) is archived to SuperOffice CRM as a new document.
 You can then double-click the email in the **Activities** section tab to open it.